daretodave/onfig/README.md

 with environment specific configuration.

 By default onfig will use the **NODE_ENV** environment variable to decide what is the desired configuration.
-This can be easily be set programmatically as you'll see in the example below.
+This defaults to "development" when not found as a fail-safe.
+Additionally, the onfig environment value can easily be set programmatically as you'll see in the example below.

 Consider the following project